edwinchoate/edwinchoate.github.io/_case_studies/taxslayer-pro-ecommerce.md

     <figcaption>I made a set of product thumbnails that would differentiate between the package levels and show the difference between first-time purchases and renewals.</figcaption>
 </figure>

-I created over a dozen different ideas for these thumbnails.
-I just kept going until I got it right.
-I ultimately went with a simple TaxSlayer Pro logo with a stripe down the side and a different color for each package level.
-Up to this point, no one had ever taken just the word "PRO" from the main wordmark and put it underneath the icon.
-There was a rhyme and reason to the colors I chose.
-I used the colors from the main color palette in the design system that I built and maintain ([Article: TaxSlayer Pro Design System](/articles/taxslayer-pro-design-system/)).
 I chose blue for the _Pro Web_ package, because blue is the main brand color, and that package is your most common option.
 I chose grey for the _Classic_ package because it's your more basic option.
 I chose gold for _Premium_ as is often the convention.

 Again, no one was asking for this but I knew it'd help users understand what was going on if the renewal items looked different.
 The renewal is a different SKU, and I felt it was important to help the user understand that.